adrienaury/go-template/README.md

 OK
 ```

 To configure the docker target, edit the `build.yml` file and look for the property named `dockerfiles`.
-It'a map with Dockerfiles paths as keys and context paths as values.
-The default value is `{"Dockerfile": ".", "Dockerfile.webserver", "."}` which will build both Dockerfiles present at the root of this template with a build context equal to the current directory (root directory).

 The `dockerfiles` map can also be passed by the `neon -props` flag.